peachpiecompiler/peachpie-docs/docs/scenarios/beginner/create-nuget.md

 ### Pack PHPDoc

-Creates XMLDoc from contained PHPDoc and packs it into the NuGet package:
+Creates XMLDoc from the contained PHPDoc and packs it into the NuGet package:
 ```xml
 <GenerateDocumentationFile>true</GenerateDocumentationFile>
 ```

-### Copy content into NuGet
+### Copy content into the NuGet

 Most PHP projects contain a decent amout of content that has to be published together with its compiled functionality.
 This usualy includes images, scripts and styles.